JavaScript is required

 • speak on your behalf to the court and to the prosecution.

 Contact us to find out how we can help you.
-You may be able to get a lawyer to run your case.
+If you have a future court date, you may be eligible to get Help Before Court.
+You may also be able to get Help at court from a duty lawyer at the Magistrate's Court.

 Going to the Magistrates’ Court